5 Whiplash Treatment Exercises You Can Do At Home

 Everyone responds to treatment differently, so it’s difficult to set an exact timeline for recovery.
 Some people are able to get back to their normal selves within a few weeks while others require months of intensive therapy to be able to move their necks without pain.

 After sustaining whiplash, there are two muscles groups in the neck, the deep neck flexors and extensors, that are very hard to isolate.
 For this reason, it’s important that you check with your physiotherapist before performing any of the home exercises.
-You can also contact Focus Physiotherapy for more information and to book an appointment with one of our registered physiotherapists.
+You can also contact Focus Physiotherapy in North York for more information and to book an appointment with one of our registered physiotherapists.